muditgarg48/weather_bucket/README.md

 The project has the following structure:

-- `.vscode/` - Contains the `settings.json` file which contains the settings for Live Server in case you try to run the app using Live Server extension in Visual Studio Code.
+- `.vscode/` - Contains the `settings.json` file which contains the settings for Live Server in case you try to run the app using the Live Server extension in Visual Studio Code.
 - `node_modules/` - Contains the node modules on which the project depends.
 With the `npm install` command, you can update the modules whenever it suits you.
-- `scripts/` - Contains the scripts that are required to the application
+- `scripts/` - Contains the scripts that are required for the application
 - `stylesheets/` - Contains the stylesheets required to make the application look good.
 - `index.html` - The main entry point page for the application
 - `server.js` - The script that runs the server and provides responses to the front end in the form of data fetched from the OpenWeather API.